davidbonnet/astravel/README.md

 ```

-#### astravel.attachComments(ast, comments)
+#### astravel.attachComments(ast, comments) ➞ ast

-This functions attaches a list of `comments` to the corresponding nodes of a provided `ast`.
-Each comment is an object containing the following properties:
+This function attaches a list of `comments` to the corresponding nodes of a provided `ast` and returns that same `ast`.
+Each comment should be an object with the following properties:

 - `type`: `"Line"` or `"Block"`
 - `value`: `"Comment text value"`